 • Mint – fresh mint leaves are a must!

-• Ice – I typically use crushed ice, but you can use whatever!
+• Ice – I typically use crushed ice, but you can use what you have

 How to Make a Big Batch Hugo Spritz